Skip to main content

 INnovatED 2026 is a free, one-day summit designed to spark meaningful connections and inspire real-world innovation in classrooms across the region.
 This year's summit features keynote speakers Dr. Shannon Bischoff and Mary Encabo Bischoff, both UNESCO Chairs and faculty at Purdue University Fort Wayne, who will share how intentional relationships can strengthen resilience, deepen learning, and reconnect educators to their purpose.

 Attendees will gain practical strategies to build meaningful connections and reenergize their work in the classroom and beyond, while also earning Professional Growth Plan (PGP) points.
-The summit will be held in person at the Doermer School of Business and virtually via Zoom, and registrants can select their preferred participation option when registering.
+The summit will be held in person at the Doermer School of Business and virtually via Zoom, and you can select your preferred participation option when registering.
 INnovatED 2026 is your launchpad for connection-driven, forward-thinking education.
 Join us as we shape the future of teaching together.

 Register for Innovated 2026